 € 7.00 people with disabilities (50-70%)

 free for people with disabilities (more than 80%)

 available at the valley station of the Hungerburg Funicular

-The Innsbruck Alpine Zoo stays open all year round.
+The zoo stays open all year round.
 Dogs are not allowed.